This document covers the build and execution instructions for Plaid on Windows.

 The Windows build creates two components built in separate steps:

-Nova.exe uses CMake to generate a Visual Studio project and is built from the command line.
-To aid in building and debugging the plugin, a hand built Visual Studio project is provided for building the sample plugin nova-notifierhttp-plugin.dll.
+plaidven.exe uses CMake to generate a Visual Studio project and is built from the command line.
+To aid in building and debugging the plugin, a hand built Visual Studio project is provided for building the sample plugin plaidven-notifierhttp-plugin.dll.

 The following commands must be run from a Visual Studio developer command prompt.
 Start a prompt in the Plaid source root directory.